danielmarschall/spacemission/Doku.md

 - Die Reihenfolge der Zeilen ist fest vorgegeben.
 Die erste Zeile muss exakt stimmen.
 - Leere Zeilen sind erlaubt
 - Eine Savedatei ist eine erweiterte Leveldatei.
 Die Gegner müssen nicht zwingend auf dem Raster 48/32 liegen.

+## Cheat

+There is also a cheat code for infinite lifes: It is the name of the country singer who released the song "Man in Black" in 1971.

 ## License